About the Journal

 Senior (Section) Editor evaluation

-When assigned a new submission, the Senior Editor will decide if it warrants peer review or if it should be rejected without review.
-Manuscripts rejected at this stage are insufficiently original, have serious conceptual and/or methodological flaws, have poor grammar or English language.
+When assigned a new submission, the Senior Editor will decide if it warrants peer review or should be rejected without review.
+Manuscripts rejected at this stage are insufficiently original, have serious conceptual or methodological flaws, and have poor grammar or English language.

 Authors of manuscripts rejected at this stage will usually be informed within 10 days of assignment to the senior editor.

-Feedback is provided by the Senior Editor for all manuscripts rejected without review and, where possible, suggestions are made on other suitable publication outlets.
+The senior Editor provides feedback on all manuscripts rejected without review and, where possible, suggests other suitable publication outlets.

 Those manuscripts deemed suitable for peer review are passed to at least 2 expert referees for review.